zeyuanz/vim-config/README.md

 ## Need to manually install youcompleteme
 - go env need to be set (google)
-- try more times when something cannot be downloaded
+- try more times when something cannot be downloaded (try with proxy or no proxy)

-## add zshrc file
+## Add zshrc file
+## Add terminal preview json file (install font first)